likedadah/Shenanibot-public/README.md

 Like `!win` and `!lose`, `!skip` will use the "default advance mode" if the "and play" option is omitted.

+If persistence is enabled, you can also use

+`!postpone [and play ...]` : Saves the level to be played in the next session

+The `!postpone` command works just like `!skip`, except the level will automatically be reloaded into the queue the next time the bot starts up (assuming persistence is still enabled).
+Reloaded level(s) are not counted against any player's limit, and in "rotation" mode they are placed in a round before any newly-submitted levels.

 Finally, if you have set the "default advance mode" to alternate, there may be situations where you want to take advantage of this ability to automatically alternate between `!next` and `!random` even though none of the above commands that do that are applicable.
 For example, you may not be counting wins and losses; or you may want to count the level as a draw.
 In those cases, you can use

 `!advance`: Moves the queue forward.
 The "default advance mode" determines which level is moved up to the "now playing" position.
 The "played levels" count is incraesed, but the "win" or "loss" counts are not